Buckethead and Praxis

 pigeonholes.
 At his best, he's Joe Satriani with brains.
 At his worst, though, he gets mired in lame-brained metal

 Buckethead's a featured player on several of Laswell's Praxis releases - I've reviewed four of those, and listed the rest.
-He appears to be one of the Cornbugs, whoever they are.
+He appears to be one of the Cornbugs, whoever they are; definitely one of the Deli Creeps; a Frankenstein Brother; a Dragon of Eden; and also part of

-He's also done some soundtrack guest shots, and was part of Guns 'N Roses from 1999 to early 2004: I attempted to catch their abortive
+Not to mention some soundtrack guest shots, and working with Guns N' Roses from 1999 to early 2004: I attempted to catch their abortive

 2002 tour, and wrote about the experience on our concerts page, then finally